It’s January – Happy New Year!

 I’m writing this blog because I want to give some really straightforward and actionable tips and pointers to anyone who’s starting out on a diet.
 Of course, a ‘diet’ is only a temporary thing and the ideal is that someone starts out on a lifestyle change by making small and sustainable habit changes which take them towards a more health-focused way of life – but right now, a lot of people are taking their first big step by embarking on a focused period of controlled eating in order to give themselves a kickstart and make them feel better, so I want to help.

-(For the more sustainable approach – it wouldn’t be a bad idea to check out the Foundation Academy which is starting in February.
+(For the more sustainable approach – it wouldn’t be a bad idea to check out the Foundation Academy which you can join at any time.
 We teach you there, in detail, how to set up everything about your diet (or that of any clients you work with) that you need to know for success, which is pretty useful if you ask me.)

 But right now a lot of people are dieting, and I would like to offer some useful pointers because a lot of dieting practices are more counterproductive than you might initially think.